phanan/factoria/readme.md

 // Generate an array of 5 "User" objects, each with "age" preset to 27 const usersWithSetAge = factory('User', 5, { age: 27 })

 // Use a function as an overriding value.
-The function will receive a faker instance. const user = factory('User', {
+The function will receive a Faker instance. const user = factory('User', {
   name: faker => {
     return faker.name.findName() + ' Jr.'